 Air Fryer French Fries with JAH Meat Oil

-It’s a lightly flavored oil with out any salt typically used to brush meats with.
-It work really nice for Air Fryer french Fries too.
+It’s a lightly flavored oil without any salt, typically used to brush meats with.
+It works really nice for Air Fryer French Fries too.

 Air Fryer French Fries

-- Place frozen French Fries into a Bowl and add Oil or melted Beef Tallow or other form of fat with the Sea Salt.
+- Place frozen French Fries into a Bowl and add Oil or melted Beef Tallow or other forms of fat with the Sea Salt.
 Toss well to ensure every fry gets coated.
-Let thaw 30 minutes.
+Optionally let thaw 30 minutes.